narfdotpl/narf.pl/content/posts/checkers-swift-2.md

 generating diagrams.

 The change was trivial but sound in terms of the number of lines of
 code: 167 deletions, 26 insertions.
-A ~2% decrease in the vain of:
+A ~2% decrease in the vein of:

     +extension DOTLabelable {
     +    var DOTLabel: String {